exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 This formula calculates the relative deviation $R_{ps}$ of a specific data point $p$ with respect to the statistic $s$.
 The overall performance of a statistic is then calculated as a mean of a column $s$ in matrix $R$.
-As shown in figure -@fig:percentile_kdemode_stability_GC_AU, the percentiles are significantly more stable when compared to the KDE mode.
+As shown in figure [-@fig:percentile_kdemode_stability_GC_AU], the percentiles are significantly more stable when compared to the KDE mode.

 TODO compare effect size with ^